sandhujasmine/CondaWorkshop/conda-forge/slides.md

 # The problem

-The Python scientific community always wanted a package manager that is cross platform, does not require sudo, and let's Python be awesome.
+The Python scientific community always wanted a package manager that is cross platform, does not require sudo, and lets Python be awesome.

 The conda package manager solved that problem, but created a new ones.

 . . .